Staying with us whilst studying means you can enjoy the full social and intellectual life of the College.

 Undergraduate students are only eligible for accommodation for the first three years of their course.
 The only exception to the eligibility applying to the first three years will be where an MML or AMES student spends a year abroad.
 In this instance only, they will be able to carry their eligibility forward to their 4th year.

-*A year of eligibility means applying, being offered and accepting a room licence for the start of the academic year.
+*A year of eligibility means applying, being offered and accepting a room licence for the start of the academic year (or being the named second person in couples or family accommodation).
 Early termination of such a licence within the year will not allow the transfer of part years to future eligibility.
 It will also not allow for students requesting to return back in to accommodation except if availability exists after allocation to anyone who has not previously held a licence for that year.
-Eligibility is defined by the acceptance of a licence, not terms in accommodation meaning you should give careful consideration before terminating a licence.
+As unused terms within a year's licence cannot be carried forward, you should give careful consideration before terminating a licence.

 Students starting courses in Lent will be dealt with on a case by case basis but it is likely that, as demand is often still high at that point, should you apply for a room, the two terms (Lent and Easter) will be considered to be a year of the allowance.
 Where demand for accommodation is less than usual, the rooms will be advertised as open to students outside of the eligibility criteria i.e. those who have already had their allowance and those starting late in the year in which case the remainder of the academic year will not be counted.